Internal Revenue Code: Internal Revenue Code of 1986

-References to the Internal Revenue Code in the United States Code and other statutes of Congress subsequent to 1954 generally mean Title 26 of the Code as amended.
-The basic structure of Title 26 remained the same until the enactment of the comprehensive revision contained in Tax Reform Act of 1986, although individual provisions of the law were changed on a regular basis.
+References in federal statutes enacted after 1954 to the Internal Revenue Code generally refer to Title 26 of the United States Code, as amended.
+The basic structure of Title 26 remained the same until the enactment of the comprehensive revision contained in the Tax Reform Act of 1986, although individual provisions of the law were changed on a regular basis.

 Section 2 of the Tax Reform Act of 1986 provides (in part):

 (a) Redesignation of 1954 Code. – The Internal Revenue Title enacted August 16, 1954, as heretofore, hereby, or hereafter amended, may be cited as the "Internal Revenue Code of 1986".